Feeling Anxious? Try This Calming Pranayama

 This practice is known to release endorphins, put you in a state of upliftment, and create a sense of inner peace.

-This practice also helps you withdraw your senses, giving a buffer from the light, the sound, the demands of the outside world in the form of grocery lists, holiday plans, the kids' schedules, your own schedule, and so on.
-Instead, you can reconnect with that place within you that's beyond the doing, helping you remember a deeper sense of being.
+This practice also helps you withdraw your senses, giving a buffer from the many demands of the outside world in the form of grocery lists, holiday plans, the kids' schedules, your own schedule, and so on.

-After the first practice, you will likely experience results, feeling the calming, centering benefits.
-Build towards practicing it once each morning.
+Over time, build towards practicing once each morning.
 It only takes a few minutes to complete one round.
 I promise the accumulative benefits will far outweigh the five minutes it takes to perform this simple exercise.

 About the Author